surfsky/WebDAVSharp.Server/README.md

 # WebDAVSharpCore

-A c# WebDAV Server and Client, support netframework and netstandard.
+A c# WebDAV Server and Client, support netframework and netcore app.

 # Reference